marcjimz/aistudio-network-restricted/README.md

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmarcjimz%2Faistudio-network-restricted%2Ffeat%2Fvnet%2Fazuredeploy.json)
 [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Fmarcjimz%2Faistudio-network-restricted%2Ffeat%2Fvnet%2Fazuredeploy.json)

 This set of templates demonstrates how to set up Azure AI Studio with a network-restricted configuration, meaning with public internet access disabled and egress disabled.
 It uses Microsoft-managed keys for encryption and Microsoft-managed identity configuration for the AI hub resource.
+Customization is required to create rules for the managed outbound access, and setup does not include additional rules to facilitate traffic access to the managed VNet.
+This template works as-is.

+Azure AI Search and Azure AI Services do not support complete private deployments.

 Azure AI Studio is built on Azure Machine Learning as the primary resource provider and takes a dependency on the Cognitive Services (Azure AI Services) resource provider to surface model-as-a-service endpoints for Azure Speech, Azure Content Safety, and Azure OpenAI service.

 An 'Azure AI hub' is a special kind of 'Azure Machine Learning workspace', that is kind = "hub".

-## >> SCRATCH SPACE, DO NOT PUBLISH for PRODUCTION <<

-We are going to add the following:

-- [ X ] Virtual Network (VNet) and Subnet: Integrate your virtual network and subnet where your AI Studio resources will reside.
-- [ X ] Managed Outbound : Define inbound and outbound rules to secure private access.
-- [ X ] Private Endpoints: Create private endpoints for your AI Studio services to ensure they are accessible only within the VNet.
-- [ X ] Private DNS Zone: Create a private DNS zone and link it to your VNet for DNS resolution of the private endpoints.

 ## Pre-requisites